deepgorthi/dg-notes/docs/AWS/python-boto3.md

     - ACCESS_KEY: The access key for AWS account
     - SECRET_KEY: The secret key for AWS account
     - SESSION_TOKEN: Used with temporary credentials
+- Botocore package provides a low-level interface to AWS services.
+It is responsible for:
+    - Providing access to all available services.
+    - Providing access to all operations within a service.
+    - Marshaling all parameters for a particular operation in the correct format (serialization)
+    - Signing the request with the correct authentication signature.
+    - Receiving the response and returning the data in native python data structures (deserialization).
+-